- Jupiter, the fifth planet from the Sun, is twice as massive as every other object in our Solar System combined.

-- By studying Jupiter and comparing it to planets outside our solar system, we learn more about how solar systems evolve, and the possibilities for life elsewhere.
+- By studying Jupiter we learn more about how planetary systems evolve.

 Named after the king of the gods in Roman mythology, Jupiter is a stunning sight to behold.
 Its red, orange, and yellow swirls, spots, and bands are visible even from small backyard telescopes.
 Astronomers have observed the planet’s Great Red Spot, a raging storm larger than Earth, for at least 200 years.

-Jupiter was the first planet in our solar system to form.
-It was probably born much closer to the Sun before migrating to its current position about 4 billion years ago, scattering asteroids and comets with its gravity in the process.
+Jupiter was the first planet in our Solar System to form.
+It was probably born much closer to the Sun before migrating to its current position about four billion years ago, scattering asteroids and comets with its gravity in the process.
 Some of those asteroids and comets slammed into early Earth, possibly bringing water here in the process — the key ingredient for life as we know it.

-Many exoplanets — planets in other solar systems —we have discovered are Jupiter-like worlds close to their stars, reinforcing the idea that our own solar system’s large planets have moved from their original positions.
-By studying Jupiter and comparing it to similar exoplanets, we learn how solar systems evolve and the possibilities for life elsewhere.
+Many of the exoplanets — planets in other star systems — that we have discovered are Jupiter-like worlds close to their stars, reinforcing the idea that our own Solar System’s large planets have moved from their original positions.
+By studying Jupiter and comparing it to similar exoplanets, we learn how planetary systems evolve and the possibilities for life elsewhere.

 Meet the Moons

-- Ganymede is the largest moon in the solar system and the only moon with a magnetic field, likely produced by its churning liquid-iron core.
+Ganymede is the largest moon in the Solar System and the only moon with a magnetic field, likely produced by its churning liquid-iron core.
 It too is geologically active due to gravitational tugs, which gives it a subsurface ocean.
-More study of this moon is needed to determine whether its ocean is likely to be habitable to life as we know it.
+More study of this moon is needed to determine whether its ocean is likely to be habitable to life.

 NASA’s Pioneer 10 spacecraft made the first Jupiter flyby in 1973, returning the first close-up images of Jupiter and discovering the planet’s huge magnetic field that traps charged particles from the Sun, creating a deadly radiation field.
 Spacecraft exploring Jupiter must carry radiation shielding to survive.

-Though Jupiter’s immense gravitational field wreaked havoc during the solar system’s early days, today it shepherds the orbits of asteroids and helps protect the inner solar system.
+Though Jupiter’s immense gravitational field wreaked havoc during the Solar System’s early days, today it shepherds the orbits of asteroids and helps protect the inner planets from impacts.
 Comet Shoemaker-Levy 9 impacted Jupiter in 1994, just as the Galileo spacecraft was approaching the planet.
 Galileo teamed up with Earth-based telescopes to watch the impact, and the observations taught us valuable lessons about the importance of defending our own planet from asteroids and comets.

 In 2016, NASA’s Juno spacecraft entered orbit around Jupiter to find out what's at the giant planet’s core, map its magnetic field, and measure how much water and ammonia are present in the deeper levels of its atmosphere.
 These measurements are helping us learn more about Jupiter's formation and evolution.

-The European Space Agency's JUICE (JUpiter ICy moons Explorer) mission will launch in 2022 to explore Jupiter's Galilean moons.
-JUICE will orbit Ganymede in the late-2020s after flybys of Europa and Callisto, aiming to figure out whether the moons’ subsurface oceans could support life.
+The European Space Agency's Juice (Jupiter Icy Moons Explorer) mission will arrive at the Jupiter system in 2031 to explore Jupiter's Galilean moons.
+Juice will enter into orbit around Ganymede after flybys of Europa and Callisto, aiming to figure out whether the moons’ subsurface oceans could support life.
 NASA's Europa Clipper mission will launch in the mid-2020s to try and answer the same question at Europa by performing a detailed survey of the moon.

-Space missions to worlds like Jupiter don’t just happen, they require persistent, organized support from both scientists and the public alike.
+Space missions to worlds like Jupiter don’t just happen; they require persistent, organized support from both scientists and the public alike.
 In the U.S., the scientific community has a formal process to set NASA’s exploration priorities called the decadal survey.
-This once-a-decade effort represents a consensus opinion of top scientific goals in the solar system, and, once released, requires support from the public and organizations like The Planetary Society to ensure those priorities are funded.
-NASA’s Europa Clipper mission was a top recommendation of a prior decadal survey, yet required years of steady advocacy to become reality.
+This once-a-decade effort represents a consensus opinion of top scientific goals in the Solar System, and, once released, requires support from the public and organizations like The Planetary Society to ensure those priorities are funded.
+Europa Clipper was a top recommendation of a prior decadal survey, yet required years of steady advocacy to become reality.